Timeseries and forecasting.

 Testing Models.

 The graph below shows the results of different time-series forecasting models using Adidas’s quarterly net sales data.
-I need to determine which model would give the best results to forecast Adidas’ sales data for the next few years.
-One way to do this is using an AutoML cloud service, like Microsoft’s Azure AutoML.
+I need to determine which model will give the best results for forecasting Adidas’ sales data over the next few years.
+One way to do this is by using an AutoML cloud service, like Microsoft’s Azure AutoML.
 I would upload the data in a tabular format and let the system automatically pick the best models.
 Alternatively, I can use Python and run some code to test and identify the best models for forecasting my data.

-Since I don’t have the future data (Adidas’s quarterly sales from 2025-2029), it’s challenging to test the models directly.
+Since I don’t have the future data (Adidas’s quarterly sales from 2025 to 2029), it’s challenging to test the models directly.
 To work around this, I can split my existing data to assess the models.
-For example, I could use Adidas’s quarterly net sales data from 2015-2024.
-Using different statistical and machine learning models, I’ll use data from 2015-2020 as the training set and try to forecast the sales from 2021-2024.
+For example, I could use Adidas’s quarterly net sales data from 2015 to 2024.
+Using different statistical and machine learning models, I will use data from 2015 to 2020 as the training set and attempt to forecast sales for the years 2021 to 2024.

 The graph below shows the actual data in black and the outcomes of various models in different colors.
 The Random Forest model (in light green) appears to be the best, as its line is the closest to the black line representing the actual data.